herringlarry2/note-ai/README.md

-# Piano Roll Editor
+#Note AI

-A modern web-based piano roll editor for creating and editing musical sequences.
+A modern web-based MIDI piano roll editor with autocomplete functionality.
+Simply click 'Generate,' and it will provide suggestions for your next step in the composition process.

 ## Features

+- AI Midi Autocompletion
 - Interactive piano roll interface
 - Note creation, deletion, and editing
 - Drag and resize notes